 Top 63 Small Simple Tattoos For Men – [2020 Inspiration Guide]

-For any man getting a tattoo for the first time, it can be a pretty daunting experience.
+For any one getting a tattoo for the first time, it can be a pretty daunting experience.
 The truth is, it doesn’t have to be.
 By starting small and going with a simple design, you’ll slowly ease your way into body art, possibly with one of the best tattoo ideas for 2020.

 While the pain from getting a tattoo might be temporary, the ink on your skin is definitely permanent.

-Everyone man knows this, yet most men still tend to think big when it comes to their first tattoo.
+Everyone knows this, yet most people still tend to think big when it comes to their first tattoo.

 Bigger the better right?
 Not exactly.